Sachi A. Hamai: A legacy of service

 L.A.
-County CEO Sachi A. Hamai to retire in 2020
+County CEO Sachi A. Hamai Sets 2020 Retirement Date

 October 15, 2019 — Los Angeles County Chief Executive Officer Sachi A. Hamai announced she will retire as top administrative leader of the nation’s largest municipal government in early 2020, capping a 31-year career leading innovation and managing solutions to some of the region’s most challenging issues.